syncfusion-content/wpf-docs/wpf/Updown/Getting-Started.md

 ## Number formatting

-The Number formatting controls how a number is displayed in the WPF [UpDown](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.UpDown.html) control by specifying the culture-specific group separator, decimal separator, and the number of decimal digits to be used.
-It can also format the value of the WPF `UpDown` control by using the [NumberFormatInfo](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.UpDown~NumberFormatInfo.html) property.
+The number formatting of UpDown control can be customized by setting [UpDown.NumberFormatInfo]() property by specifying the culture-specific group separator, decimal separator, and the number of decimal digits.
 {% tabs %}

 {% highlight XAML %}